kapsali29/practical_data_science_project2/README.md

 For the market data, you can use any online source that you prefer, but make sure you document exactly how you got them.

-_Only Jupyter submissions will be accepted.
-Do not submit plain Python code, they will not be graded at all._

 </div>